 On day seven, it's time to leave Iceland, but not before a morning tour to Hveragerði, where you'll hike through Reykjadalur valley to bathe in some natural hot-springs before heading to Keflavík to catch your flight.

-Before coming to Iceland in July, it's very important to know what to expect in terms of the climate and weather.
-In general, it's light out all day and bright most of the night, the weather is reasonably calm--hovering between 10 and 15 degrees--but there are a few things to watch out for.
+Before coming to Iceland in July, it's essential to know the climate and weather.
+In general, it's light out all day and bright most of the night.
+The weather is reasonably calm--hovering between 10 and 15 degrees--but there are a few things to watch out for.

 An "Icelandic summer" seems like an oxymoron, but this mythical beast does exist.
-June, July, and August are, in point of fact, Iceland's warmest--and driest--months.
+June, July, and August are Iceland's warmest--and driest--months.

 But Iceland is hardly ever 'warm' or 'dry' by traditional definitions.
-Iceland is generally classified as having an oceanic climate, or a cool temperature maritime climate, meaning that temperatures linger below 22° Celsius in summer and are generally above 0° Celsius in winter.
-The cooler climate is a result of the island's position between the Arctic and temperate seas--between the cold airstreams of the Arctic and the warm air masses to the south.
+Iceland is generally classified as having an oceanic climate, or a cool temperature maritime climate, meaning that temperatures linger below 22° Celsius in summer and are usually above 0° Celsius in winter.
+The cooler climate results from the island's position between the Arctic and temperate seas--between the cold airstreams of the Arctic and the warm air masses to the south.
 Iceland is at a crossroads where the improbable summer hailstorm becomes suddenly likely.
 Slightly ahead of summer, in May 2018, the south of Iceland experienced sporadic hailstorms, for example, even on miraculously sunny days.

 During summer, the average temperature in the south and southwest of Iceland exceeds 10° Celsius (50°Fahrenheit).
-In Reykjavik, the average temperature is just under 12° Celsius (54° Fahrenheit) in the same period, but the south has seen temperatures skyrocket to 25.7° Celsius (78° Fahrenheit), with the highest temperature on record reaching around 30°C. To plan efficiently, however, count on temperatures hovering around 10° Celsius.
-However, temperatures in Iceland in the summer have been as low as 3.5° Celsius (38° Fahrenheit), reaching 1° Celsius in the East Fjords in 2015.
+In Reykjavik, the average temperature is just under 12° Celsius (54° Fahrenheit) in the same period.
+Meanwhile, the south has seen temperatures skyrocket to 25.7° Celsius (78° Fahrenheit), with the highest temperature on record reaching around 30°C. To plan efficiently, however, count on temperatures hovering around 10° Celsius.
+However, in the summer, temperatures in Iceland have been as low as 3.5° Celsius (38° Fahrenheit), reaching 1° Celsius in the East Fjords in 2015.

-Summers in Iceland are generally fairly mild, but low-pressure systems still pass through the island in summer, bringing heavy rains and storms.
-Weather in the Highlands is particularly unstable and unpredictable, and travellers should come prepared with sunglasses, rain gear, warm clothing, and windbreakers.
+In Iceland, summers are generally fairly mild, but low-pressure systems still pass through the island in summer, bringing heavy rains and storms.
+Weather in the Highlands is particularly unstable and unpredictable, and travelers should come prepared with sunglasses, rain gear, warm clothing, and windbreakers.

-Every few years, Icelandic news outlets and meteorologists joke that summer in Iceland is cancelled because of its tendency to be overcast and rainy, even in the milder months.
-Average rainfall in July, though light relative to Iceland's unofficial rainy season in the autumn, is still around 50mm (2 inches) with 10 days of rainfall.
+Every few years, Icelandic news outlets and meteorologists joke that summer in Iceland is canceled because it tends to be overcast and rainy, even in the milder months.
+In July, average rainfall, though light relative to Iceland's unofficial rainy season in the autumn, is still around 50mm (2 inches) with ten days of rain.

-Despite its rainy tendencies, though, Iceland in July is noted for its crystal-blue skies an bright days, which exude a sort of optimism, making everything seem more possible.
+Despite its rainy tendencies, Iceland in July is noted for its crystal-blue skies and bright days, which exude a sort of optimism, making anything seem possible.
 One imagines that Iceland's beautiful summers might have awaked the Norse imagination of the future on this volcanic island in the North Atlantic.

-The Icelandic Meteorology Office's Website is a great resource for keeping up to date on weather conditions across the country at any given time, and it's essential to check the weather before venturing out, especially if you're driving yourself.
+The Icelandic Meteorology Office's Website is an excellent resource for keeping up to date on weather conditions across the country at any given time.
+It's essential to check the weather before venturing out, especially if you're driving yourself.

 Furthermore, though Iceland's roads are open in summer, unseasonable snow or flooding--or most recently, a landslide--may still lead to closures.
 The Road and Coastal Administration's website provides around the clock information on road conditions in Iceland.

-If you are travelling to the Highlands to hike or to camp (or to hike and camp), you should register your travel plans regardless of your level of experience and expertise.
+If you are traveling to the Highlands to hike or camp, you should register your travel plans regardless of your level of experience and expertise.
 That way, if you are out of contact or away longer than you said you would be, search and rescue can take measures to locate you.